empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 ```

 The list of synthetic error files that will be used for the corpus can be adapted in `scripts/quillgrammar/grammar_files.csv`.
+This csv file contains a list of the error files that will be used, together with the number of training items and the number
+of dev/test items that will be taken from the file.
+The more difficult the error, the more training (and dev/test) files we
+collect.

 This script has the following output:
 - `<output_path>/dev.spacy`: a development file on which the grammar model will be tested repeatedly during training